ryanguill/fp-cfc/readme.md

 Reduce that goes through the collection in the opposite order.

+**GroupBy** `fp.groupBy(column [,data])`

+Take a query or array of structs and group by a certain column - output will be a struct with the key as the value of the grouped by column and the value will be an array of rows that match that key.

 ## Option

 `Option` is useful when you have a variable that may or may not contain a value and you want to a) be able to safely operate on this variable without worrying about if it actually contains a value or not, and b) force the consumer of the variable to handle the case of the value being null.  `Option`s are immutable, no operation on them should change their data.